Managing money and financial support

 Health insurance

-If you have health insurance, most of the costs will be covered, depending on your plan and the services you use.
+If you have health insurance, some of most of the costs will be covered, depending on your plan and the services you use.
 It’s best to call your insurer to check what you’re covered for, before starting treatment.

 What’s the difference between public and private healthcare?